|

 Summary

-The purpose of this study is to determine whether Apixaban is effective and safe in the treatment of portal vein thrombosis at one year and long-term follow-up in liver cirrhotic patients after laparoscopic splenectomy and azygoportal disconnection.
+The purpose of this study is to determine whether Apixaban is effective and safe in the treatment of portal vein thrombosis Occurring more than one year after laparoscopic splenectomy.

 Eligibility